Sprag clutch: Indexing

 An indexing motion provides for accuracy in the drive system.
 A link is installed between the prime mover and one race of the sprag clutch.
 The reciprocating motion of the prime mover is converted to an indexing movement on the other race of the sprag clutch.

 Backstopping

 Backstopping prevents a loaded inclined conveyor from running back when the drive system is stopped.
 The outer race of the sprag clutch is fixed to the machine frame, usually via a torque arm.
 The inner race rotates freely in the forward direction of the conveyor drive.
 When the machine tries to run backward, the sprag clutch prevents this motion.
 In this application the sprag clutch is often called a "backstop" or "holdback".

 Hoist load brake

 A hoist load brake is used as a secondary brake to prevent industrial hoists from catastrophically dropping their loads in the event of mechanical failure.

+Pumping systems

+A sprag clutch is used in some pumping systems where a standby prime mover is required in case of a failure by the main drive.
+An example is a pump with a single rotating shaft through the unit connected at one end by an electric motor and the other by a standby diesel engine isolated by a sprag clutch.

+Ratchets and Wrenches

+Newer designed ratchets and wrenches using this design to work in the tightest spaces with no teeth and pawl required like traditional ratchets and wrenches.

 Lubrication

 Sprag clutches may be oil or grease lubricated.
 Most sprag clutch manufacturers don't allow the use of lubricants containing extreme pressure additives.